Prospective Student FAQs

 What are your application deadlines, and when will I find out Vassar’s decision?

-For Early Decision Round I, applications are due by November 15 and decision will be available in mid-December.
+For Early Decision Round I, applications are due by November 15 and decisions will be available in mid-December.
 For Early Decision Round II, applications are due by January 1 and students will receive notification around February 1.
 Finally, for Regular Decision, applications are also due by January 1.
 Students applying under the Regular Decision plan will be notified of the Admission Committee decision around late March.

 After I apply, how can I check to see if everything's been received?